 Results

+There were sufficient experiments to re-analyze the evidence for causal effects of violent game exposure on aggressive affect (k = 34, N = 2879; best, k = 18, N = 1318), behavior (k = 39, N = 3328; best, k = 23, N = 2413), cognitions (k = 40, N = 4074; best, k = 24, N = 2887), and physiological arousal(k = 24, N = 1770; best, k = 11, N = 833), both as full samples and as a best-practices only subset.
+Additionally, there were enough studies to re-analyze the correlations between violent game play and aggressive affect (k = 14, N = 9811; best, k = 7, N = 9811), behavior (k = 37, N = 29113; best, k = 22, N = 12391), and cognitions (k = 22, N = 13012; best, k = 17, N = 7997) in non-experimental, cross-sectional research.
+These too were analyzed as both full samples and as best-practices subsamples, with the exception of cross-sectional research of aggressive affect, in which case too few studies were available to justify our tests.

 Again, we wished to know whether there are small-study effects indicative of bias, and if so, what would be appropriate bias-adjusted effect size estimates.
 We present each in turn.

 Detection of Bias

 The first question is addressed by inspection of the funnel plots in Figures 1, 2, 3, and 4.
-Here we see dramatic funnel-plot asymmetry in several conditions.
+We find dramatic funnel-plot asymmetry among experiments of aggressive affect.
 Application of best-practices criteria did not ameliorate this asymmetry.
-Asymmetry is present, and sometimes stronger, in many best-practices subsamples.
+In fact, application of best-practices criteria seems to have exaggerated the asymmetry among experiments of aggressive affect and of aggressive behavior.

 This funnel-plot asymmetry was tested by Egger’s regression.
 Results are provided in Table 2.
 The regression test for funnel-plot asymmetry was statistically significant in several subsets of the data.
-Among the full sample of cross-sectional studies of aggressive behavior, Egger’s test found significant asymmetry.
-There was also significant asymmetry in both sets of experiments studying aggressive affect.
+Egger’s test detected significant asymmetry in both the full set and best-practices subset of experiments studying aggressive affect.
 Notably, the Egger test was not significant in the full sample of experiments of aggressive behavior, but it was in the best-practices subsample, suggesting that the application of best-practices inclusion criteria may have exacerbated funnel-plot asymmetry.

-The Test of Excess Significance suggested an excess of significant results in the full sample of experiments of aggressive affect, the full sample of experiments of aggressive behavior, and the best-practices subsample of experiments of aggressive behavior.
-P-uniform suggested significant bias only for experiments of aggressive behavior, both for the full sample and for the best-practices subsample.
+P-uniform also suggested significant bias only for experiments of aggressive behavior, both for the full sample and for the best-practices subsample.

-In total, these results indicate that small-study effects are likely present in studies of violent game effects.
-Such a result is concerning because it indicates that the collected meta-analytic data may be contaminated by publication, analytic, or selection biases, and may therefore yield biased overestimates of effect sizes.
+In total, small-study effects are likely present in studies of violent game effects.
+This result is indicates that the collected meta-analytic data may be contaminated by publication, analytic, or selection biases, and may therefore yield biased overestimates of effect sizes.

 Adjusted Effect Sizes

-Results of the p-curve, p-uniform, PET, and PEESE analyses are provided in Table 3.
+Table 3 summarizes the results of the p-curve, p-uniform, PET, and PEESE analyses.
 We caution the reader that we do not know the small-sample properties of the adjusted estimators and so do not valorize one in particular as being likely to provide the most accurate estimate of the underlying effect.
 Instead, we consider all estimators and look for convergence among adjusted estimates.
 Like Anderson et al., we will emphasize in this text the results of the analysis of the best-practices subsample.

 Among experimental studies, the estimators yield larger adjustments for bias than did Anderson et al.’s trim-and-fill estimators.
 In general, PET and PEESE suggested substantially lower effect sizes in experimental research, whereas p-curve and p-uniform suggested smaller adjustments.
-The notable exception is experiments of aggressive behavior, in which p-curve and p-uniform adjusted as harshly as did PET.
+The notable exception is experiments of aggressive behavior, in which p-curve and p-uniform indicated an effect size as small as did PET.